jQuery Custom Event - A kind of Hook like WordPress

 The most important feature that makes WordPress powerful and easy to customize is hook system.
 Developers can create as many hooks as he want, at various places that let users run extra code without modifying the original one.
 In Javascript (I mean pure Javascript), there's nothing like that, but in jQuery there is.
 It has a different name - custom event.
 In this post, I'm gonna to show you how to implement custom event in jQuery to make it runs similarly like hook in WordPress.

-The fundamental of jQuery custom event is function trigger
+The fundamental of jQuery custom event is function trigger:

 Execute all handlers and behaviors attached to the matched elements for the given event type.

-It acts similarly like do_action
+It acts similarly like do_action in WordPress!

 The main keywords here are: handler and event, which in WordPress mean callback function and action name.
 The cool thing is event can be not only default Javascript event (click, focus, hover, etc.) but can be anything!